vgvassilev/clad/docs/userDocs/source/user/CustomDerivatives.rst

 Provide a type-specific ``zero_like`` overload when neither strategy can create an independent, structurally correct adjoint.
-Common examples include owning or reference-counted storage, views that alias the primal, device memory, and types whose shape, allocator, device, or other runtime metadata requires special handling.
+Common examples include owning or reference-counted storage, views that alias the primal, device memory, and types whose extents, allocator, device, or other runtime metadata require special handling.

 For example, a device buffer may require a fresh allocation on the same device